kbroman/qtlcharts/inst/panels/cichart/ReadMe.md

-### Reusable CI chart (plot of estimates and confidence intervals for a set of categories)
+### Reusable CI chart

-A reusable chart for making a CI chart, following [Mike Bostock](http://bost.ocks.org/mike)'s
+A reusable chart for making a CI chart (plot of estimates and confidence intervals for a set of categories), following [Mike Bostock](http://bost.ocks.org/mike)'s
 [Towards Reuseable Charts](http://bost.ocks.org/mike/chart/).